 Excellent international status

-Research carried out within the three OOA participating institutes has an excellent (inter)national status, as demonstrated by the large number of research projects granted in open national and international calls, and the large scientific output of more than 1900 publications each year.
+Research carried out within the OOA participating institutes has an excellent (inter)national status, as demonstrated by the large number of research projects granted in open national and international calls, and the large scientific output of more than 1900 publications each year.
 The OOA research program is divided in two main programs; Experimental Biology and Experimental Clinical Research.

 Research programme ‘Experimental Biology’